-The central point is – if you’re using a Nikon dSLR’s and use Nikkor lenses that have an aperture ring – that there’s a chance that you can still set your lens aperture on the lens, and not only by using the control wheel on your camera body.
-This might be worth a post, as this is a feature, many of the more recent entrants into photography will not know is available.
+The central point is – if you’re using a Nikon dSLR’s and use Nikkor lenses that have an aperture ring – that there’s a chance that you can still set your lens aperture on the lens – not only by using the control wheel on your camera body.
+This might be worth a post, as this is a feature that many of the more recent entrants into photography do not know is available.

 First, we’re going to have a look at history to understand why this feature exists, then look at those combinations of lenses and body which support this, before finally discussing whether (or more precisely: under which conditions) controlling the lens aperture on the lens is desirable.

 If you feel you could read up on the Nikon F mount in its entirety, have a look at this article.